Le Corbusier Architecture – Works – Style – Life

-Le Corbusier, with his original name as Charles Edouard Jeanneret, was born on October 6, 1887 in a small town in Switzerland.
-Although we know him with his architecture, he is also a urbanist, furniture designer, sculptor, painter and writer.
+Le Corbusier, with his birth name Charles Edouard Jeanneret, was born on October 6, 1887, in a small town in Switzerland.
+Although we know him for his architecture, he is also an urbanist, furniture designer, sculptor, painter and writer.
+His innovative ideas and design principles have not only transformed the architecture field but also inspired generations of architects and designers.

 Dom-ino House